 My question to you is “Do you think these problems started after marriage?”
 I’ll save you some trouble, “the answer is no.” Couples bring all of their pre-marriage baggage with them into their seemingly wonderful relationships.
 Included in this pre-marriage baggage is the credit report.

 Something as simple as viewing each other’s credit report before marriage will prevent a couple from getting to the, “what is marriage dissolution”? after marrying.
-Or, worst yet, “how many marriage end in divorce?”, with proper planning before marriage, those questions will never enter your mind.
+Or, worst yet, “how many marriages end in divorce?”, with proper planning before marriage, those questions will never enter your mind.

 You say, “credit report,” what does that have to do with marrying the most wonderful person I have ever met in my whole life?
 The answer is “a lot!”